deanwang539/GitAtomTheme/README.md

-# GitAtomTheme
+# GitStatus
-This is a ongoing atom style sublime plugin!
+***

+GitStatus is an ongoing simple plugin by monitoring changed files of the project.